poproar/Barnabas-Instructors-Guide/ngss/index.md

 We will apply the concept of circuits using breadboards.
 ### Technical Skills
 ### Life Skills
+- Freedom

 ## Essential Question(s)
 How has breadboarding changed the way a person creates a circuit?
+What does freedom mean to you?
+Freedom to learn?
+Freedom to fail?

 ## Key Vocabulary
 - Breadboard